 This was the first sourdough bread recipe I ever came up with.
-I loved the idea of Jalapeño Cheddar Sourdough Bread because as I’ve mentioned before, everyone in my family loves spicy food.
+I loved the idea of Jalapeño Cheddar Sourdough Bread because as I've mentioned before, everyone in my family loves spicy food.
 The cheese is just an added bonus!
-This is another one of those recipes that I had on my Assyrian cookbook website and forgot to transfer over to this blog.
-I am finally getting around to transferring it.
-But you know what they say, better late than never!
+Once I had mastered this, I went on to a more traditional sourdough bread recipe.

 Start With A Good Starter